filecoin-project/specs/data-propagation.md

 The array of message cids must match the `Messages` field in the block when used to construct a [sharray](sharray.md).

-Every `BlockMsg` received must be validated before being propagated again.
+Every `BlockMsg` received must be validated [through the basic check](./validation.md#basic-check) before being propagated again.
 If validation fails, it must not be propagated.
-The validation must check that is its ticket is valid, the block signature is valid, the miner is a valid miner, and the block is a child of a known good tipset.

-{{% notice todo %}}
-clarify which of these checks are needed, any slowness here impacts propagation time significantly, this is not a full validity check.
-{{% /notice %}}

 ## Message Propagation